 Drip Level: 4.6/5

-If you are looking to save some money on your helmet, Cascade’s second-tier helmet, the CPX-R, is an option that offers great protection without sacrificing style.
+If you are looking to save some money on your helmet, the Cascade CPX-R is an option that offers great protection without sacrificing style.

 The CPX-R uses Cascade’s SevenTechnology liner that dissipates energy upon impact for protection and comfort.
 It also has a Hardtail SPRfit system that allows you to adjust the fit of the helmet as needed.

 The CPX-R isn’t quite as sleek as the Cascade S, but the overall shape is very similar and still looks great on the field.